-There are no additional fees or remuneration paid by Nestlé S.A. or any of its Group companies, directly or indirectly, to members of the Board of Directors, except for CHF 25 000 paid to Ann M. Veneman and to Ruth K. Oniang'o who serve as members of the Creating Shared Value (CSV) Council, and CHF 10 000 paid to Patrick Aebischer who serves on the Steering Committee of the Nestlé Institute of Health Sciences.
+There are no additional fees or remuneration paid by Nestlé S.A. or any of its Group companies, directly or indirectly, to members of the Board of Directors, except for CHF 25 000 paid to Ann M. Veneman who serves as a member of the Creating Shared Value (CSV) Council, and CHF 10 000 paid to Patrick Aebischer who served on the Steering Committee of the Nestlé Institute of Health Sciences.